A first move to block porn by the India government. Files Leaked….

-The Indian Government ordered local internet service providers to begin blocking a list of 857 adult websites that purportedly hosted or linked illegal adult material as well as otherwise legal porn.
+The Indian Government ordered local internet service providers to begin blocking a list of 857 adult websites that purportedly hosted or linked illegal adult material.
 The broad blocking order went further than targeting dedicated porn sites alone though.
 Many websites that should not have been a part of the blacklist block were.
 Including torrent sites like kickass.to & h33t.to were listed, as well as 9Gag, Liveleak and CollegeHumor.

 In July 2015, millions of Indian Internet users starting to notice that favorite sites werent accessible.
 On a Friday, the Government ordered local ISP’s to filter content access to a the blacklist of 857 websites, including many of the top adult sites.